Home » Cardiovascular Health » Cardiovascular Disease Prevention » Angina

 Most people misdiagnose themselves with indigestion and when a doctor mentions angina they are left asking themselves what is angina?
 Thorough research and information obtained from your physician can give you a better understanding of your symptoms that lead up to angina.

 If you are experiencing a compressing chest pain ask yourself what is angina and are my symptoms similar to that of this condition.
-If they are, it is wise to seek medical attention right away, especially if the pain continues to occur or worsen during rest and relaxation.
-Your doctor can prescribe that is able to curb the painful symptoms and prevent them from hindering your life.
+If they are, it is wise to seek attention right away, especially if the pain continues to occur or worsen during rest and relaxation.
+Your doctor can prescribe medication that is able to curb the painful symptoms and prevent them from hindering your life.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.